D2KLab/HarvestingTablesInTheWild/report/report.md

 We also considered the attributes it contained relevant to our use case, but at the same time decided to extend it with additional metadata and also incorporate some fields from the TableNet format.
 We hope that this common choice will enable others to easily reuse parts of our pipeline or the data.

-To document our final data format and make sure our own application adheres to it, we created a JSON schema definition ([Appendix A](#a.-json-schema-definition)).
+To document our final data format and make sure our application adheres to it, we created a JSON schema definition ([Appendix A](#a.-json-schema-definition)).

 ## Common Crawl

 In addition to crawling pages from the world wide web, we also wanted to explore using the Common Crawl dataset [1].
-Common Crawl is a free corpora of web pages that had been consolidated over 12 years of continuous web crawling.
+Common Crawl is a free corpus of web pages that had been consolidated over 12 years of continuous web crawling.
 The public dataset is currently hosted on Amazon S3 [^amazon-s3] through Amazon's public dataset program.
 This dataset gets updated once every month with raw web pages along with processed metadata and extracted text.

 To perform crawling over Common Crawl, we created a second separate spider that can search, retrieve and process webpages and forward them into our larger ingestion pipeline.
 Common Crawl saves data in Web ARChive (WARC) format.
-To fetch any webpage from common crawl, we first need to query the URL in the Common Crawl index server which returns the WARC URL of the page in an S3 bucket.
+To fetch any webpage from the common crawl, we first need to query the URL in the Common Crawl index server which returns the WARC URL of the page in an S3 bucket.
 To perform this search process, our common crawl spider uses the cdx-toolkit [^cdx-toolkit] library.
 This library not only performs query searching on the index, but it also has the support to fetch and handle the WARC files.

-Downloading archived webpage from the Common Crawl is a two step process.
+Downloading any archived webpage from the Common Crawl is a two step process.
 It involves first querying the index for the given input URL and then downloading and processing the WARC file.
 To handle this, the input URL provided to Scrapy is intercepted in middleware's `process_request` method.
 The intercepted request is redirected to `CommonCrawlSearch` which searches the Common Crawl search index for a recent snapshot of the webpage.
-Additionally, this class also has methods to download the WARC file and process it to return the extracted html.
+Additionally, this class also has methods to download the WARC file and process it to return the extracted HTML.
 The returned HTML can then be parsed and ingested through the same web crawl pipeline.

 [^amazon-s3]: https://aws.amazon.com/s3/
 [^common-crawl]: https://commoncrawl.org